Would you like to be supported by an INTEGRATE mentor for the first few months of your new role?

 Is training provided?

-Training and ongoing support is provided by the Teaching and Learning Unit at MTU.
+Training and ongoing support is provided by the INTEGRATE Team.

 Where can I get further information?

 If you would like more information on the programme, we have prepared some downloadable brochures about the programme for: